alexjoffroy/laravel-localization/README.md

 Each key should be a locale code (en, fr, ...).

 The `native` field is the label which will be rendered in the switch view.
-`regional_code`, `charset`, and `constants` fields are required to work with [PHP's setlocale](http://php.net/manual/en/function.setlocale.php), which is called in `LocalizationManager::setLocale`.
+`regional_code`, `charset`, and `constants` fields are required to work with [PHP's setlocale](http://php.net/manual/en/function.setlocale.php), which is called in `RouteLocalization::setLocale`.
 This is useful for stuff like date formatting with Carbon.

 ```php
 'supported_locales' => [